mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! note "Info"
     This concept removes the need to rebuild both the `Measurement` and the `PmuStateEstimation` from the beginning when implementing changes to the existing measurement set.
-In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.
+In the scenario of employing the WLS model, JuliaGrid can reuse symbolic factorizations of LL, LDLt and LU, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---